microsoft/ignite-learning-paths-training-data/data20/demos/README.md

 1. To verify the copy worked as expected, open up your ADLS gen2 storage account and check to see your file was written as expected

+💡 NOTE - At the end of this demo, if you are NOT going through any other demos - delete the resource group to reduce and mimize Azure spend.